Estimating the Personality of White-Box Language Models: Methods for Estimating and Altering Personalities

 \section{Methods for Estimating and Altering Personalities}

 In this section, we explore various approaches for evaluating the personality traits of datasets.
-Building on this, we design a robust approach to evaluate the traits of language models.
-Finally, we present methods for alter the personality traits of language models.
+Building on this, we design a robust novel approach to evaluate the traits of language models.
+Finally, we also present a few methods to alter the personality traits of language models.